designstem/projects/algorithms/index.md

 ---

-## Now as you have the information, you will become an Algorist.
+## Are you ready to become an Algorist yourself?

-Let's get back to paper and scissors we started with
+Your final task is to create an algorithm for the ‘hardware’ that you started this scenario with: paper and scissors!

 -

-1. Take the folded paper
+1. Create a 5-step algorithm
-2. Try to mention the steps that are used to get the folded form
+2. Define and enumerate the steps
-3. Add your own steps by cutting and/or folding the paper.
-Be creative, take risks :)
-4. Describe your steps, to create an algorithm
-5. Have fun (:
+3. Have fun (:
+4. Discuss what is your algorithm and how it can be improved

 ---